 Light and Heat

-Aristotle’s position was the sun was not inherently hot, but heated the earth by friction.
+Aristotle believed the sun was not inherently hot, but was heated the earth by friction.
 Philoponus agreed with Plato that the sun was a place of fire.

 Philoponus agreed with Aristotle that light was not material – it had no substance or physical form.
 He believed light had direction, but wrongly believed it did not travel.
 After light was emitted, he believed it arrived instantly everywhere at the same time.

 In this, he differed from Empedocles, who flourished a century before Aristotle.